-- Free violin lessons for junior pupils eligible for pupil premium.
+- Free instrumental lessons for pupils eligible for pupil premium.

 - Termly monitoring of children’s progress and analysis of data undertaken by key staff using our new School Pupil Tracker.

-- Utilising Teaching Assistant Apprentices to provide additional support and deliver relevant interventions in key subject areas such as English, Mathematics and Science, targeting selected children with barriers to learning.
+- Utilising Teaching Assistants to provide additional support and deliver relevant interventions in key subject areas such as English, Mathematics and Science, targeting selected children with barriers to learning.

 - Pastoral Support: Safeguarding systems and procedures have been further developed.
-Pupils entitled to Pupil Premium receive targeted support through external agencies such as The Children and Family Well-being Service, Haslingden Community Link and the School Nurse.
+Pupils entitled to Pupil Premium receive targeted support through external agencies such as The Children and Family Well-being Service, Haslingden Community Link and the School Nurse Team.

-- If and when required school uniform and resources may be provided.
+- If required school uniform and resources may be provided.

 To create a special fund to support disadvantaged children.
 This fund is used for: